Sibling abuse

 Survivors of Sibling Abuse

-Sibling abuse is already a difficult topic to discuss, but when the abuser is a sibling, it becomes even more complex and rarely spoken about.
+Sibling abuse is a difficult topic to discuss, but when the abuser is a sibling, it becomes even more complex and rarely spoken about.
 Sibling sexual abuse (SSA) is one of the most underreported and misunderstood forms of abuse, yet it occurs far more frequently than many realize.
+Listen to this episode to hear my friends personal story of freedom from the past.

 Denial is a Defense Mechanism

-Denial is a powerful defense mechanism, a shield that our psyche unconsciously holds up to protect us from painful truths.
-While it serves a purpose—offering a sense of safety in the midst of trauma—it can also keep us trapped, preventing us from fully healing and stepping into our power.
-Understanding this defense mechanism is a step toward breaking free from its hold and creating a life of clarity, strength, and authentic connection.
+Denial is a defense mechanism, a shield that our psyche holds up to protect us from painful truths.
+While it serves a purpose, offering a sense of safety in the midst of trauma, it also keeps us trapped, preventing our healing and access to our power.
+Understanding this defense mechanism leads to clarity, strength, and authentic connection.

-Denial can be a survival mechanism, but it can also keep us trapped in a past we don’t fully understand.
-In this powerful episode, I sit down with Kim O’Hara, author of No Longer Denying Sexual Abuse, to explore what it takes to break free from the silence and own your truth.
+Denial is a survival mechanism, that can keep us trapped in a past we don’t fully understand.
+I sat down with Kim O’Hara, author of No Longer Denying Sexual Abuse, to explore what it takes to break free from the silence and own your truth.
 We discuss the impact of denial, the courage to face the past, and the healing that becomes possible when we stop running from our stories.